awsdocs/amazon-s3-userguide/doc_source/olap-writing-lambda.md

 Your Lambda function should return a JSON object that contains the status code, list XML result, or error information that will be returned from S3 Object Lambda\.

+S3 Object Lambda does not process or validate `listResultXml`, but instead forwards it to `ListObjectsV2` caller\.
+For `listBucketResult`, S3 Object Lambda expects certain properties to be of a specific type and will throw exceptions if it cannot parse them\. `listResultXml` and `listBucketResult` can not be provided at the same time\.

 The following example demonstrates how to use the presigned URL to call Amazon S3 and use the result to populate a response, including error checking\.

 ------
 #### [ Python ]

 ```
+import requests
-import requests import xmltodict
+import xmltodict

 def lambda_handler(event, context):
     # Extract the presigned URL from the input.
     s3_url = event["listObjectsV2Context"]["inputS3Url"]

     # Get the head of the object from Amazon S3.
     response = requests.get(s3_url)

     # Return the error to S3 Object Lambda (if applicable).
     if (response.status_code >= 400):
         error = xmltodict.parse(response.content)
         return {
             "statusCode": response.status_code,
             "errorCode": error["Error"]["Code"],